thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 Other potential organizers may not have altruistic intentions.
 WCA competitions are not for profit, and so decline competition proposals from individuals who appear to be organizing a competition for personal gain.

 As a Delegate, you are not obligated to follow through on any competitions which have not yet been announced.
 If at any point before confirming the competition you believe that it would be best for the competition to not happen, you may rescind your acceptance to Delegate it.
 Do this cautiously; try to get the best indication on the likelihood of success for a competition before any contracts are signed or any money is spent.
 However, once a competition is announced, you are responsible for seeing it through to completion.
-For more information, see the section [Competition Cancellation and Rescheduling](#competition-cancellation-and-rescheduling).
+For more information, see the section [Competition Cancelation and Rescheduling](#competition-cancelation-and-rescheduling).

 ## Requesting a Competition